Darknet Diaries: Our Favorite Episodes

 Jek is hired to test the physical security of an international manufacturing business.
 She brings along her partner Carl who is an expert on rogue devices and dropboxes.
 Yes, this is another dropbox episode but listen to this one too.
 The social engineering aspect combined with the fear aspect of working in a foreign country makes this a stand out episode.

-Breaking it down: Sepio would be used to find this device before it could listen to traffic and find its way into the network.
+Breaking it down: Sepio would identify and block this rogue device before it could intercept traffic and infiltrate the network, providing proactive security.

 Episode 42: Mini-Stories: Vol 2